opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/parse-json.md

 ## Overview

-The `parse_json` processor takes in an event and parses its JSON data, including any nested fields.
+The `parse_json` processor parses JSON data for an event, including any nested fields.
+The following table describes several optional parameters you can configure in the `parse_json` processor.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---